algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 Due

 ## 3.4.
-Deadlines
+Deadline

-The deadline for the hardware choosing is the //////.
-The deadline for the V0 is the 17th February 2023.
+The deadline for the V0 is February 17th 2023.

 # 4. Functional Requirements

 ## 4.1.
 Assumptions
+- Several tests using Harfang 3D with the F# binding must be done.
-- Content
+-

 ## 4.2.
 Constraints